justinrummel/jr.com-mm/_posts/2012-07-25-10-8-mountain-lion-server-dns.md

 You have just installed Mountain Lion Server, now what!?
 Going on the assumption you are staring at Server.app right after a clean install, the first thing that needs attention is DNS!

 There is no faster way to make things difficult for OS X (and OS X Server) than to have bad DNS information.
-This has been true since the beginning of OS X so hopefully this doesn't come as a surprise.
+This has been true since the beginning of OS X so this shouldn't come as a surprise.
 However, what is new with Mt Lion is that we get to configure DNS via the newly updated Server.app.

 DNS Setup
 ---